Site icon Sancerres at Sunset

 James Monroe Museum

 The James Monroe Museum exhibits the desk on which the fifth president wrote the Doctrine that bears his name, a set of Louis XVI furniture from France, and jewelry belonging to his wife Elizabeth.
 It is located in Fredericksburg.
-Hotels within two miles include:
+The Publisher hotel is about a five-minute walk from the site.

 Berkeley Plantation

 Berkeley Plantation is the birthplace of ninth President William Henry Harrison, and of his father Benjamin, a signer of the Declaration of Independence and a former governor of Virginia.
 It was occupied by the Union army under General George McClellan during the Civil War.
 While there, General Daniel Butterfield wrote “Taps”.
 The house, gardens, and grounds are open for tours during mid-March to early January.
 The plantation sits near the James River in Charles City County between Williamsburg and Richmond.
-Hotels within ten miles include:
+The Berkeley Hotel is about 20 miles away.

 Sherwood Forest Plantation

 Sherwood Forest Plantation was the final home of John Tyler.
 It boasts the longest frame house in America.
 The former President expanded it to more than 300 feet in 1845 by adding a ballroom suited to the Virginia Reel.
 You may take a self-guided tour of the grounds.
 The plantation sits on the James River in Charles City County.
-Hotels within 20 miles include:
+It is about 20 miles from the Williamsburg Inn.

 Scotchtown